-If you would like to be notified when applications become available for Resident Assistant positions, or if you have general questions about student staff positions in Residence Life, please email Lauren Shulman, Coordinator for Staffing, Training, and Development at Lauren.Shulman@colostate.edu.
+If you would like to be notified when applications become available for Resident Assistant positions, please go here and click the button that says "Complete ExCELS Class Interest form".
+If you have general questions about student staff positions in Residence Life, please email Lauren Shulman, Coordinator for Staffing, Training, and Development at Lauren.Shulman@colostate.edu.

 Housing & Dining Services

 Office of Residence Life

 The Resident Assistant (RA) is a live-in student staff member in the Office of Residence Life, Housing & Dining Services. .
 The RA assists in supporting the Residence Life Mission: “To create safe and inclusive learning communities that support, challenge, and inspire all students to be ethical leaders and citizens in a diverse society”.
 RAs also support Colorado State University’s Principles of Community: Inclusion, Integrity, Respect, Service, and Social Justice.
 Finally, RAs support Residence Life’s Pillars: Connections, Leadership Development, Diversity and Social Justice, Learning, and Professional Development.
 RAs are expected to provide strategies for, and assist residents with: transition, multicultural competence, learning, and ethical decision making.